Infrastructure Concession Regulatory Commission: Governance structure

-The Governance Structure of the ICRC is designed to facilitate the delivery of the Commission’s mandate.

 Governing Board

-The ICRC Act provides for the establishment of a Governing Board that provides a collective balance of seasoned professionals, technocrats, and bureaucrats from strategic government Ministries and Departments, such as the Federal Ministry of Finance; Federal Ministry of Justice, Central Bank of Nigeria, Secretary to Government of the Federation, and the private sector.
-The Board is the overall policy-making body for the Commission and is responsible for setting the strategic direction of the Commission and creates an enabling policy and environment for PPPs.
+The ICRC Act provides for the establishment of a Governing Board consisting of representatives from government ministries and departments including the Federal Ministry of Finance, the Federal Ministry of Justice, the Central Bank of Nigeria, and the Secretary to the Government of the Federation as well as members from the private sector.
+The Board is the policy-making body for the Commission, responsible for setting its operational direction and developing policies for PPPs.

 Committees

-To ensure a seamless discharge of its functions, the Board established five (5) Committees to assist in policy formulation and other statutory functions.
+The Board established five committees to assist in policy formulation and other statutory functions.
 The Committees have different responsibilities, including the provision of advice to the Board on their respective areas of oversight.
 The Committees are: